merramigora/StudyMind/README.md

 - Upload or paste study material
 - Generate structured study guides
 - Create quiz questions from notes
-- Generate flashcards for active recall
+- Generate flashcards for review
-- Build personalized exam preparation plans
+- Build personalized study plans
-- Track study progress and weak topics
+- Identify important concepts and focus topics
 - Clean and responsive user interface
+- FastAPI backend with REST API endpoints
+- React frontend built with reusable components

 ---

-## Why I Built It
+## Why I Built This Project

-Many students already use AI while studying, but most existing tools are designed for general conversations rather than focused learning.
+Many students already use AI while studying, but most existing tools are too general.
+I wanted to create an application focused specifically on learning.

-StudyMind is designed specifically for academic workflows by helping students organize information, identify what to review, and prepare for exams in one place.

-Building this project also allowed me to strengthen my full-stack development skills while designing an architecture that can later support real AI models, document processing, and retrieval-augmented generation (RAG).
+StudyMind organizes study material into useful learning resources such as summaries, quizzes, flashcards, and study plans.
+The project also allowed me to gain experience designing a full-stack application with a React frontend and FastAPI backend while building an architecture that can later support modern AI technologies such as LLMs and Retrieval-Augmented Generation (RAG).

 ---

 ## Tech Stack

 ### Frontend

 - React
 - Vite
 - JavaScript
 - CSS

 ### Backend

 - Python
 - FastAPI
 - Pydantic